Energy Saving FAQs

 We’re renters — is there anything we can do to save energy?

 Yes, small changes can help you reduce your energy use, too.
-Take a look at our tips to see what options work for you.
+Take a look at our Energy Saving Tips to see what options work for you.
 You may also want to consider talking to your landlord to see if small modifications can be made, such as caulking to seal air leaks.
 The changes will save you on monthly utility bills, and can be smart long term investments for the property owner.

 What is a home energy assessment?
 Why should I conduct one?